 In Norse cosmology Asgard is the home of the Aesir gods, the most important gods in Norse mythology.
 The realm was ruled over by Odin, king of the Aesir gods and the most important deity in the Viking pantheon along with his son Thor.

 Asgard is described in the sources as a celestial city with high towers and surrounded by a great, but incomplete, wall.
 Here in Asgard was Odin’s throne Hildskjalf, from where he could observe everything that happened in the nine worlds.
-It was also here in Asgard that the apples of youth grow, and it was by eating these apples that the Aesir maintained their youth and vigour.
+It was also here in Asgard that the apples of youth grow.
+The Aesir ate these apples to maintain their youth and vigor.

-In Norse cosmology Asgard is where the souls of dead warriors find themselves.
-The souls of men that die heroically on the battlefield are either taken to Valhalla by Odin and the Valkyries, where they will dwell until they are called to fight again at Ragnarok, or to Folkvangr, the realm of the goddess Freya.
-Freya is in fact one of the Vanir gods, but was sent to live in Asgard as a hostage to preserve peace between the warring tribes.
+In Norse cosmology, Asgard is where the souls of dead warriors find themselves.
+The souls of men that die heroically on the battlefield are either taken to Valhalla by Odin and the Valkyries.
+There they will dwell until they are called to fight again at Ragnarok.
+They may also be taken to Folkvangr, the realm of the goddess Freya.
+Freya is one of the Vanir gods, but was sent to live in Asgard as a hostage to preserve peace between the warring tribes.

-Asgard is also the location of the Urdarbrunnr, the Well of Destiny, which is one of the three wells that nourished Yggdrasil in Norse cosmology.
+Asgard is also the location of the Urdarbrunnr, the Well of Destiny.
+This is one of the three wells that nourished Yggdrasil in Norse cosmology.

 Alfheim – Realm of the Light Elves